JINSOO-PHILIP-KIM/Analyzing-the-Stroop-Effect-Udacity-prj-/README.md

-Analyzing-the-Stroop-Effect
+Analyzing-the-Stroop-Effect <br>
-This is a test about Perceptual Phenomenon.
+This is a test about Perceptual Phenomenon.<br>
 Python, t-test, pandas & numpy & matplotlib libraries are used.